Dinil-Thilakarathne/50-css-projects/README.md

 📢 Exciting news!
 Introducing our "50 Projects to Master Skills" series, designed to take your web development abilities to new heights. 🌟 Join us on this journey as we explore a wide range of projects that will enhance your skills and expand your coding repertoire.
 Let's dive in and level up! 💻✨

 🌱 Beginner Level:
-In this stage, we'll cover fundamental projects like Buttons, Drop-down Menus, Profile Cards, and more.
-By completing these projects, you'll gain hands-on experience in HTML, CSS, and JavaScript basics, allowing you to establish a solid foundation for your coding journey. 🚀🔧

 - Buttons
     - [Source Code](https://github.com/Dinil-Thilakarathne/50-css-projects/tree/main/buttons)